 Voles feed on grass blades which is why the runways are formed in the first place.
 Voles will also burrow straight into the root system of shrubs and trees which will cause the trees and shrubs that are generally young to start leaning.
 Voles are also capable of gnawing on the trunk of a tree or the bottom of a shrub.

-Unlike moles which will only feed on insects, moles will feed on flower bulbs and potatoes damaging them in the process.
+Unlike moles which will only feed on insects, voles will feed on flower bulbs and potatoes damaging them in the process.
 Nonetheless, the favorite dish of voles remains the blades and stems of lawn grass.
 This results in the ugly runways on lawns.

 A vole infestation is likely to occur where lawns have a lot of vegetation and growths that enable the voles to hide under and build nests in.
 Keeping your lawn weeded and getting rid of ground cover that is dense such as creeping junipers can help controls the voles.
 Mowing your lawn regularly will help keep voles away too which also happens to be the only way to control all lawn pests in the first place according to Integrated Pest Management.